ITS-Imola-21/Project_Work/Website/Readme.md

 ## Website

-You can access the project's goals and documentation by following this link: https://pw2023.itsimola.it/
+You can access the project's goal and documentation by following this link: https://pw2023.itsimola.it/

 ## Introduction